|

 I was just going to have to learn that technique come

+hell or high water!
 Now - although I may not always wear the clothes that

 I design - my approach is essentially the same.
 I still